Australian Partner Visa - Am I Eligible?

 Q What Is New About Partner Visas?

 2021 - Pending Legislation May Impact Some Partner Visa Applications.
-English requirement for the applicant and sponsor we expect to be implemented in June 2021.
+English requirements for the applicant and additional sponsor requirements are expected to be implemented in November 2021.
 Call Us For Advice: 0455295988

 Q How Long Is A Partner Visa?